galaxyproject/training-material/topics/statistics/tutorials/RNN/tutorial.md

 In feedforward neural networks (FNN) all the fields of a training example are presented to the network at once, after which the the network generates an output.
 For example, a lung X-ray image is passed to a FNN, and the network predicts tumor or no tumor.
-By contrast, in RNNs the training example fields are presented to the network one at a time.
+By contrast, in RNN the training example fields are presented to the network one at a time.
 For example, a sequence of English words is passed to an RNN, one at a time, and the network generates a sequence of Persian words, one at a time.
-RNNs handle sequential data, whether its temporal or ordinal.
+RNN handle sequential data, whether its temporal or ordinal.

 ## Single layer FNN